selezai/GroundSchool-AI/DOCUMENTATION.md

 - Added expo-system-ui plugin for proper UI styling in standalone builds
 - Implemented comprehensive error handling for API requests
 - Ensured the app can operate without a development server connection
-- Secured the Claude API key in the app configuration
+- Secured the DeepSeek API key in the app configuration
 - Updated test files to match component changes

 ### March 5, 2025 (Afternoon): Dependency and Environment Fixes